Scooby Apocalypse: Plot

 The Nanites re-attach Fred's head back onto his body.
 Quentin explains he did that so that the group would lose any emotional attachment.
 Fred offers to explain, and the group takes Quentin, Rufus, and Fred back to Jonestown.

 Scrappy explains to Scooby that after fighting off the Beasties in Washington, he had been struggling to survive and recover, going from place to place to rest and get food.
-Unfortunately, his implants were starting to fail, and he was losing intelligence, making it harder for him to survive.
+His implants were starting to fail, and he was losing intelligence, making it harder for him to survive.
 Eventually, he found himself in Sacramento, surrounded by Beasties.
 As all hope was lost, a drone came by and took out the Beasties.
 Scrappy followed the drone to the Beta Complex, which was housing Quentin and some scientists.
 Quentin healed Scrappy and fixed his implants.
 After he had fully recovered, Quentin requested Scrappy to head to Jonestown and give reports.
 Velma talks to Quentin in her office, where Quentin explains that Rufus survived due to a vaccine made to counteract the nanites.
 Outside Velma's office, Rufus sees Daisy.
 Rufus tries to follow her and tell Daisy that he loves her, but a pair of guards stop him.
 Daisy feels traumatized, and Shaggy comforts her.
 Meanwhile, Daphne has Fred kept in a room, surrounded with guns trained on him.
 Fred keeps trying to get her to believe that it is him, but she does not.
 A group of guards report to Daphne that the Beasties outside seem to be acting up, as if they are working together in an intelligent manner.
 Daphne immediately accuses Fred of controlling these Beasties.
 Fred claims that it is not him, then reacts, and tells them that the Nanite King has arrived.

 Fred explains how the nanites had developed into two factions: the first one believed that humans were beyond redemption, and that they should extinguish human life, turning most humans into Beasties, and a second faction, a smaller group that now resides in Fred, believed that the world can be saved by combining humans and nanites together.
 The first group created a body of nanites to lead the Beasties, calling itself the Nanite King.
 The Beasties that are currently surrounding the mall is being led by the King.
 Fred asks to fuse his nanites with everyone, but Daphne says that they have survived thus far without the nanites' help.
 Meanwhile, Quentin explains that the vaccine was a potential cure that was still in its experimental stages, but Rufus took it anyway.
 Rufus, like most inhabitants of Jonestown, had a biological immunity to the nanites, but while the vaccine helped prevent dying from the fire, it was destroying him, making him mentally unstable, as Daisy and the others had seen when they last saw him in Seattle.